Reflections on Caregiving

 Happy New Year

-I’m learned so much about caregiving over the years.
-I’ve been through more than I care to relive and have more to learn I’m sure.
+I’ve learned so much about caregiving over the years.
+I’ve been through more than I care to relive and have more to learn, I’m sure.
 It’s been hard but worth every moment.
-To my fellow caregivers: Here’s to you and may you have a wonderful New Year ahead.
+To my fellow caregivers: Here’s to you.
+May you have a wonderful New Year ahead.
 Put your feet up a while when you can.